 - support adaptive course correction

 USAID finds that a well-resourced and intentional approach to CLA can help contribute to improving organizational performance and development outcomes.
 While collaborating, learning, and adapting are familiar concepts, what is new is explicitly building in CLA principles and processes at the beginning of project design and implementation so that CLA activities support project efforts to achieve intended outcomes.

-Collaboration.
-As USAID’s flagship multi-sectoral nutrition project, USAID Advancing Nutrition considers collaboration is critical at both the project and activity levels.
-At the project level, we have staff who belong to multiple teams that share information across teams and bring diverse perspectives to issues.
+As USAID’s flagship multi-sectoral nutrition project, USAID Advancing Nutrition considers collaboration critical at both the project and activity levels.
+At the project level, there are staff who collaborate on multiple teams that share information across the project and bring diverse perspectives to issues.
 At the activity level, technical teams have identified and are engaging with key communities of practice/working groups in their respective areas to facilitate information-sharing and coordinate overlapping activities and mandates.
-We also engage with non-governmental and governmental organizations to collaboratively design and implement activities.
+The project also engages with non-governmental and governmental organizations to collaboratively design and implement activities.

-Learning and adapting.
-At the overall project level, we identify time points within the USAID Advancing Nutrition annual planning and implementation cycle where it is critical to conduct learning activities that convene staff to pause and reflect and capture tacit knowledge in support of adaptive management decisions.
+At the overall project level, USAID Advancing Nutrition identifies time points within the annual planning and implementation cycle where it is critical to conduct learning activities that convene staff to pause and reflect and capture tacit knowledge in support of adaptive management decisions.

 Like all global development projects and activities, USAID Advancing Nutrition was caught off guard by COVID-19, which forced the project to quickly reassess and adapt programming as the pandemic spread across the globe.
 As the pandemic continues to evolve, the project identifies adaptations to intervention designs and will track adaptations of USAID-funded nutrition activities in response to COVID-19 and the outcomes.
 Learn more about Documenting COVID-19 Adaptations in USAID Nutrition Programs.